 Warwick Castle Day Trip

-On Saturday 15th of July, our Course 3 13-15 year old students embarked on a trip back in time to Warwick Castle.
+On Saturday 15th of July, our Course 3 13-15-year-old students embarked on a trip back in time to Warwick Castle.
 Warwick Castle is a medieval castle, originally designed by William the Conqueror in 1068 and developed from the original structure since then.
-Situated on the bend of the river Avon in Warwickshire, England, the original castle built by William the conqueror was a traditional wooden mote and valley style castle.
+Situated on the bend of the river Avon in Warwickshire, England, the original castle built by William the Conqueror was a traditional wooden mote and valley-style castle.
 In the 12th century, this was rebuilt in stone; more closely resembling the castle today.
 The students were given the opportunity to go off in groups around the castle to explore the many different rooms and towers open to the general public.

 We started off by exploring the Horrible Histories maze which educated us on what life was like in England during notable periods in British history; from the Terrible Tudors to the Frightful First World War.
 For those who successfully navigated their way around the maze, they were awarded a “War of the Roses” Badge.
 After the excitement of the maze, we stepped through the impressive iron gates of the castle’s main entrance onto the front lawn.
 Our first stop was the Great Hall, whose grandeur left us all standing in awe.
-With stain glass windows, coats of arms, numerous swords and many knights in shining armour, there was plenty to take in and enjoy.
+With stained glass windows, coats of arms, numerous swords and many knights in shining armour, there was plenty to take in and enjoy.

 After a break for a modern take on a hog roast lunch, we descended down to the Dungeons.
 Students were able to learn about what life was like inside the castle during the plague as well as be introduced to medieval torture techniques.
 Live actors and spooky sound affect made for a frightening experience for both staff and students alike!